Stormwater flows from a concrete outfall pipe into a stream

 The goal of the federal Clean Water Act, found in U.S. Code 33 U.S.C. §1251 et seq., is "to restore and maintain the chemical, physical, and biological integrity of the Nation's waters."
 Missouri’s water quality standards establish pollutant limits to protect drinking water supply, fishing, swimming, aquatic life and other designated uses.
-A total maximum daily load (TMDL) is the calculation of the maximum amount of a specific pollutant that a water body can absorb and still meet water quality standards.
+When waterbodies fail to meet state water quality standards, they are considered impaired waters.

-TMDL Development Prioritization and Scheduling
+Development Prioritizing and Scheduling

 TMDL Documents Under Development